CNN Is Suing The White House Over Jim Acosta’s Suspension, Sam Donaldson Says

 Donaldson, the longtime ABC News White House correspondent, said on Sunday that he had been asked to submit an affidavit in the lawsuit, The Hill reported.
 The White House had announced this week that it was revoking Acosta’s press pass and claimed that he placed his hands on an intern who tried to take his microphone during a press conference with Donald Trump.

-Video of the exchange showed that Acosta never made contact with the young woman, and in response CNN accused White House press secretary Sarah Huckabee Sanders of making “fraudulent accusations.”
-Sanders posted a clip of the incident on Twitter, one that editing experts said was manipulated to make it appears as if Acosta had touched the young woman when he had not.
+Video of the exchange showed that Acosta never made contact with the young woman, and in response, CNN took to Twitter and accused White House press secretary Sarah Huckabee Sanders of making “fraudulent accusations.”
+Sanders posted a clip of the incident on Twitter, one that editing experts said was manipulated to make it appear as if Acosta had touched the young woman when he had not.

 Though Donaldson spoke on CNN’s Reliable Sources on Sunday, the network itself has shared no details about the lawsuit.